Grammatical Gender

 Recognizing grammatical gender

-To keep things clear and concise, I've organized the typical endings (закінчення) for each gender onto separate pages with examples and notes.
+To keep things clear, I've organized the typical endings (закінчення) for each gender onto separate pages.

-Gendered pronouns include він (m), вона (f), воно (n).
-They denote the person or object without naming them.
+Gendered personal pronouns include він (m), вона (f), and воно (n).
+They represent the person or object without naming them.
 Importantly, they reflect the noun's gender, not the speaker's:

 Possessive pronouns also reflect the gender of the noun: мій (m), моя (f), моє (n).

-Can you see all of the agreements?
-Then you may have also noticed the adjective agreement of важкий with він in the first example.
+Can you see all of the agreements in the examples?
+Then you may have also noticed the adjective важкий agreeing with the pronoun він in the first example.

 Adjectives are straightforward.
 Each has four forms: three for gender and one for plural.
 Their endings are: